 Patler, Caitlin.
-2017.
+In Press.
 “Undocumented Disadvantage, Citizen Advantage, or Both?
 The Comparative Educational Outcomes of Second and 1.5-Generation Latino Young Adults.”
 International Migration Review.
-Online First.
+Online first.

 - News Coverage: Public Radio International, CNN, Highly Relevant Podcast, KFBK News Radio, NPR/Valley Public Radio, University of California News